telerik/winforms-docs/gridview/columns/column-types/gridviewcomboboxcolumn.md

 ## Binding to array of strings

 The following example demonstrates a case where the combo box is bound to a column with string values in the data source.
-In this case the __DisplayMember__ and __ValueMember__ are the same, an you need just an array of strings as a data source to the ComboBoxColumn (those strings should be equal to the possible values in the data source):
+In this case the __DisplayMember__ and __ValueMember__ properties are the same, and you need just an array of strings as a data source to the ComboBoxColumn (those strings should be equal to the possible values in the data source):

 #### Bind to array of string